csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 likely be written at a higher level of abstraction, for example by using a third party widget toolkit, such as jQuery UI.

-A slider in HTML is just an \'input\' element like this:
+A slider in HTML is just an `input` element like this:

     <input type=range min=0 max=1 value=.5 id=sliderC step=0.001 oninput="on_sliderC(value)">

-This element has attributes of minimum value 0, maximum value 1, which normalizes the user\'s possible values between 0 and 1.
+This element has attributes of minimum value 0, maximum value 1, which normalizes the user's possible values between 0 and 1.
 This could be anything, but in many musical contexts, for example VST plugins, user control values are always normalized between 0 and 1.
-The tiny \'step\' attribute simply approximates a continuous range of values.
+The tiny `step` attribute simply approximates a continuous range of values.

-The most important thing is the \'oninput\' attribute, which sets the value of a JavaScript event handler for the \'oninput\' event.
+The most important thing is the `oninput` attribute, which sets the value of a JavaScript event handler for the `oninput` event.
 This function is called whenever the user changes the value of the slider.

-For ease of understanding, a naming convention is used here, with
-\'sliderC\' being the basic name and other names of objects associated with this slider taking names  built up by adding prefixes or suffixes to this basic name.
+For ease of understanding, a naming convention is used here, with *sliderC* being the basic name and other names of objects associated with this slider taking names built up by adding prefixes or suffixes to this basic name.

 Normally a slider has a label, and it is convenient to show the actual